AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 ### Creating a patient profile: `create`

 Creates a patient profile in ImmuniMate.
+A patient profile refers to a record of a patient with a set of relevant information.
+For the complete field of information, refer to the [Field summary](#field-summary) at the end of this User Guide.

 Format: `create ic/<NRIC> n/<Patient_Name> hp/<Phone_Number> a/<Address> dob/<Date_of_birth> s/<Sex> st/<Status> [e/Email] [c/Country_of_Nationality] [doa/Date_of_Admission] [bt/Blood type] [al/Allergies] [con/Condition] [sym/Symptom] [d/diagnosis]`